civo/cli/README.md

 ```

 ## Quota
 All customers joining Civo will have a default quota applied to their account.
 The quota has nothing to do with charges or payments, but with the limits on the amount of simultaneous resources you can use.
-You can view the state of your quota at any time by running `civo quota`.
+You can view the state of your quota at any time by running `civo quota show`.
 Here is my current quota usage at the time of writing:
 ```
-$ civo quota
+$ civo quota show
 +------------------+-------+-------+
 | Item             | Usage | Limit |
 +------------------+-------+-------+